 Luckily, thickening gravy is a lot easier than getting rid of the lumps.
 Depending on what you have on hand, there are a few ways to do it.

 Mix equal parts flour and water to make a paste, then whisk it into your gravy.
 This will thicken it without creating lumps.
-It's best to add it gradually so you don't make it too thick.
+It's best to add it gradually, so you don't make it too thick.

 If you want to use cornstarch to thicken your gravy, the process is similar.
 Mix it with water to make what's called a slurry, then whisk it in.
+Learn the full deal in Allrecipes' other video.

 Got your own tips for making perfectly smooth gravy?
 Share them with us in the comments below.